scrambledeggs/kata/go/sam-hello-world/{{cookiecutter.project_name}}/README.md

 To deploy your application for the first time,

-1. make sure you have `.secrets.json` file
+1. Make sure you have secrets manager named under (env-){{ cookiecutter.project_name }}
-    - you can copy .secrets.local.json
+    - This would be used when generate-secrets executes
-2. then run the following in your shell:
+2. Run the following in your shell:

 ```bash
 $ make deploy ENV=test